tobyDickinson/strava-oauth2/README.md

 ```

 ### Client Authentication
+#### By URL
-The below uses express to redirect a connecting client to the Strava authentication page before parsing the resultant code and obtaining a `Token`.
+The below uses Express to redirect a connecting client to the Strava authentication page before parsing the resultant code and obtaining a `Token`.

 ```js
 app.get('/auth', (req, res) => {